 If you search the internet, you will find many people who will strongly recommend one homeopathic treatment or another based on their personal experience.
 Many of these are reasonable and are safe for experimentation.
 But, sometimes cause and effect are erroneously attributed to one another, especially since this is a disease process that has symptoms that come and go on their own.
 This reminds me of a very old joke:

 The point of this joke, in this context, is that someone’s apparent success with a particular remedy may not actually be related to that remedy.
 So, be careful about what you read and be skeptical about accepting the conclusions of other individuals!
 If there are no controlled studies to back the claims up, take them with an appropriate dose of skepticism.
+My recommendation is to look into the cleft lift operation as the best solution to this problem.

 We routinely take care of patients with pilonidal cysts, non-healing pilonidal wounds, and pilonidal abscesses with great success in the pediatric, teen, and adult age groups.